 Glucosamine and chondroitin supplements have received a lot of attention due to claims that they can improve or maintain joint health.
 Numerous studies have been performed in an effort to determine the efficacy of glucosamine and chondroitin on dog health.

-One research study conducted in 2008 found that glucosamine and chondroitin markedly alleviated arthritic-associated pain in dogs.
+One research study found that glucosamine and chondroitin markedly alleviated arthritic-associated pain in dogs.
 Either alone or in combination with collagen!
 In addition, the supplements were well tolerated with no evident side effects.
-Another study conducted in 2003 found that long-term glucosamine and chondroitin use may have a beneficial effect on canine spinal degeneration.
+Another study conducted found that long-term glucosamine and chondroitin use may have a beneficial effect on canine spinal degeneration.

 One ingredient that should not be in the best dry dog food for senior dogs, are low grade protein sources.
 For example chicken by-products.
 By-products are an inferior nutrition source and can upset delicate digestive systems.
 Rounding out the list of undesirable ingredients are soybeans, corn, wheat, and gluten.
 These ingredients are more difficult for dogs to digest and are commonly implicated in allergic reactions.